IanFinlayson/exploring-cs/chapter03.md

 are printing.
 This is often helpful, but in this case makes the output look kind of weird since there is a space before our period.
 When we want to avoid this, we can also give the text `sep=""` to print.
-This tells Python to separate the things it\'s printing with nothing at all.
+This tells Python to separate the things it's printing with nothing at all.
 Now the program looks like this:

 **Program 3.1**